 See more In-depth

-- Martin KA.
-Treatment of menopausal symptoms with hormone therapy. http://www.uptodate.com/index.
-Accessed April 5, 2012.
+- Martin KA, et al. Treatment of menopausal symptoms with hormone therapy. https://www.uptodate.com/contents/search.
+Accessed March 25, 2020.

 - Martin KA, et al. Menopausal hormone therapy: Benefits and risks. https://www.uptodate.com/contents/search.
 Accessed March 25, 2020.

 - American College of Obstetricians and Gynecologists.
 Practice Bulletin No. 141: Management of menopausal symptoms.
 Obstetrics & Gynecology.
 2014; doi:10.1097/01.AOG.0000441353.20693.78.
 Reaffirmed 2018.

 - North American Menopause Society.
 The 2017 hormone therapy position statement of The North American Menopause Society.
 Menopause.
 2017; doi:10.1097/GME.0000000000000921.